 Is support or training provided?

 The ecosystem of plugin developers has evolved beyond simply providing functionality to now offering complete software solutions.
-The SaaS business model reflects this change and represents a growing category of plugins.
+The SaaS or cloud business model reflects this change and represents a growing category of plugins.
 This is good news for developers and designers who are searching for the right plugin for their client’s website; ongoing support and maintenance are traditionally part of this model.
 Support may be available by email, a support forum, phone calls or chats.
 When you are building a WordPress website, would you rather install a plugin that the developer supports on an ongoing basis (and your client pays for) or one that may break, leaving you to hire help or troubleshoot code and settings you haven’t looked at in a while?

 Support is critical for robust plugins, so consider the complexity of the functionality when considering if you need the plugin to offer support or training.
 Training is a rarity in terms of services a plugin creator might offer unless they are a SaaS company.
 Even if you are a developer, consider whether or not you want to offer training or perhaps allow your client to take training directly from the company.
 If you can get out of the training and support loop, you’ll have more time to spend working on building new WordPress websites and less time explaining.